History of San Diego: Gentrification

-Annexations and Suburban expansion
+Annexations and suburban expansion

 Prior to WWII, San Diego annexed East San Diego in 1923.
 After the war, development sprawled into University City, Clairemont Mesa, Linda Vista, and Mira Mesa, and the city of San Diego began rapidly expanding its city limits.

 In 1957, San Diego annexed San Ysidro as well as parts of Otay Mesa, the rest of Otay Mesa would be annexed in 1985.

 In the north, there were many large-scale annexations made by the City of San Diego.
 In 1962, Rancho Bernardo was annexed by the city with plans to annex further up north.
 By the end of 1964, San Diego annexed most of what makes up the northern city-limits of San Diego, which included the current neighborhoods such as Rancho Peñasquitos, Carmel Valley, Pacific Highlands Ranch, Black Mountain Ranch, and San Pasqual Valley.
 San Diego's efforts to annex Poway failed, which incorporated into a city in 1980.

-'City of Villages'
+"City of villages"

-In 1979, the City of San Diego adopted a tiered growth management categorization system as a component of the 'Progress Guide and General Plan', which classified the entire city as either "Urbanized, Planned Urbanizing, or Future Urbanizing".
+In 1979, the City of San Diego adopted a tiered growth management categorization system as a component of the "Progress Guide and General Plan", which classified the entire city as either "Urbanized, Planned Urbanizing, or Future Urbanizing".
 This policy set the pace for the suburban sprawl north towards North County, as well as south bay sprawl in Otay Mesa from San Ysidro.
 This framework phased the development of the Torrey Highlands, Pacific Highlands Ranch, Black Mountain Ranch, and Del Mar Mesa under the North City Future Urbanizing Area Framework Plan, as well as Torrey Hills, Torrey Pines, and Rancho Encantada on separate circumstances.
 Rapid suburban growth after the 1980s replaced rural communities for large master planned suburban development as other small scale development fell out of favor, and new freeways were constructed to serve these new developments.

 In 2006, the city of San Diego set its planning policy to be centered on the "city of villages" strategy, which would promote modest density and mixed-use development within 'village centers' as San Diego runs out of land to be developed.